Battle Ropes vs Stroops Beast Ropes

 Pros and Cons of Battle Ropes

-Battle ropes can only be used for battle rope stuff.
+For example, battle ropes can only be used for battle rope stuff.
 Aside from waves and slams, they aren’t good for much else.
 They are heavy and can be a chore to move around, especially for trainers doing outdoor boot camps.
 Lastly, battle ropes by themselves don’t offer enough to be a complete solution for training clients.
 They are great to add on as a finisher, but other types of training will need to be added to form a complete workout program for yourself or clients.

 Stroops Beast Resistance Ropes